jamestejada/playlist/README.md

     - `EXTRACT XML CUTS` to generate an XML file with info for the *entire* library (this may be very large)
     - `EXTRACT XML PLAYLIST <playlist name>` to generate an XML representation of a specific playlist
+        - To use the new `chain` feature you will need to use `EXTRACT XML PLAYLISTS` for each of your default playlists and store them in the `./input/default_playlists_xml/` directory

 5. If needed, create an Excel file for a specific playlist that you are trying to create (NOTE: excel files that are output from step 4 can be used as input for this step)

-6. Place files into the appropriate input folders
+6. Place files into the appropriate input directory

-    - The `./input/excel_to_text_playlist` folder is for spreadsheet to text import file conversion
+    - The `./input/excel_to_text_playlist/` directory is for spreadsheet to text import file conversion
-    - The `./input/xml_cuts_to_database` folder is for an entire XML cuts library to be converted to spreadsheet
+    - The `./input/xml_cuts_to_database/` directory is for an entire XML cuts library to be converted to spreadsheet
-    - The `./input/xml_to_excel` folder is for XML playlists to be converted to Excel.
+    - The `./input/xml_to_excel/` directory is for XML playlists to be converted to Excel.

-7. Run again to process everything put into the input folders
+7. Run again to process everything put into each input directory
     ```
     $ python3 -m run
     ```
-    (NOTE: This application will currently not move files out of the input folders)
+    (NOTE: This application will currently not move files out of the input directories.
+You may have to do this manually)

+---
+## How to Use This Program

+- To use this program for converting cuts library, for converting XML playlist to spreadsheets, and converting spreadsheets to text files, simply run `run.py` in the top level directory of this repo.
+    ```
+    $ python -m run
+    ```
+- To use the new `chain` feature, pass parameter `chain` when you run the program on the command line.
+    ```
+    $ python -m run chain
+    ```
+    The application will then prompt you for the start and end dates for you playlist chain.
+---
 ## Possible Feature Ideas
 - Proper Database for Cut info
 - Send DCL to DAD via raw UDP to trigger generation of XML files.